The Beasts

-The Beasts (As bestas) is a 2022 thriller film directed by Rodrigo Sorogoyen, who co-wrote the screenplay with Isabel Peña.
-It stars Denis Ménochet, Marina Foïs, Luis Zahera, and Diego Anido.
-A Spanish-French co-production, it was shot in Galician, French and Spanish.
+The Beasts (As bestas) is a 2022 thriller film directed and produced by Rodrigo Sorogoyen, who wrote the screenplay with Isabel Peña.
+A co-production between Spain and France, it features Spanish, French, and Galician dialogue.
+It stars Denis Ménochet, Marina Foïs, Luis Zahera, Diego Anido, and Marie Colomb.

-Inspired by real events involving a Dutch couple in Santoalla, the plot follows a French couple (Ménochet and Foïs) settled in the Galician countryside, exploring issues of xenophobia and escalating hostility between neighbors buoyed by a conflict vis-à-vis a wind farm project, arriving to a point of no return.
+The film is loosely inspired by real events involving a Dutch couple in Santoalla, a semi-abandoned hamlet of the Spanish municipality of Petín, from 2010 to 2014.
+It follows a married French couple (Ménochet and Foïs) settled in the Galician countryside, exploring issues of xenophobia and escalating hostility between neighbors buoyed by a conflict vis-à-vis a wind farm project, arriving to a point of no return.

-The film made its world premiere at the 75th Cannes Film Festival on 26 May 2022, with a festival run that also included screenings in San Sebastián, Tokyo and Chicago.
+The film made its world premiere at the 2022 Cannes Film Festival on 26 May 2022, with a festival run that also included screenings in San Sebastián, Tokyo and Chicago.
 It was released theatrically in France on 20 July 2022 and in Spain on 11 November 2022.

-The Beasts earned 17 nominations to the 37th Goya Awards, winning in 9 categories, including Best Film, Director, Original Screenplay, and Leading Actor (Ménochet).
+The Beasts earned a leading 17 nominations (including five for acting) at the 37th Goya Awards and won nine, including Best Film, Best Director, Best Original Screenplay, Best Actor for Ménochet, and Best Supporting Actor for Zahera.
 It also won the César Award for Best Foreign Film.